-3. Additional work projects funded by the Capital Fund Program not included in the 5-Year Action Plan, which have been deemed to be emergencies; and 4 Policy changes resulting from HUD or other federal agency mandates, regulations, or directives.
-4. As part of the Rental Assistance Demonstration (RAD), the CDA is redefining the definition of a substantial deviation and significant amendment or modification from the PHA Plan to exclude the following RAD-specific items: 1.
+Additional work projects funded by the Capital Fund Program not included in the 5-Year Action Plan, which have been deemed to be emergencies; and 4.
+Policy changes resulting from HUD or other federal agency mandates, regulations, or directives.
+As part of the Rental Assistance Demonstration (RAD), the CDA is redefining the definition of a substantial deviation and significant amendment or modification from the PHA Plan to exclude the following RAD-specific items: 1.
 The decision to convert to either Project Based Rental Assistance or Project Based Voucher Assistance; 2.
 Changes to the Capital Fund Budget produced as a result of each approved RAD Conversion, regardless of whether the proposed conversion will include use of additional Capital Funds; 3.
 Changes to the construction and rehabilitation plan for each approved RAD conversion; and 4.
 Changes to the financing structure for each approved RAD conversion.
-C.2 Resident Advisory Board (RAB) Comments. (a) Did t he RAB(s) have comments to the 5-Year PHA Plan?
-Y N (b) If yes, comments must be submitted by the PHA as an attachment to the 5-Year PHA Plan.
-PHAs must also include a narrative describing their of the RAB recommendations and the decisions made on these recommendations.
-C.3 Certifica ation by State or Local Officials.
-ID-50077-SL , Certification by State or Local Officials of PHA Plans Consistency with the Consolidated Plan, must be submitted by the un electronic attachment to the PHA Plan.
-C.4 Required d Submission for HUD FO Review. (a) Did the public challenge any elements of the Plan?
-Y N 4. (b) If yes, include Challenged Elements.
+C.2 Resident Advisory Board (RAB) Comments. (a) Did the RAB(s) have comments to the 5-Year PHA Plan? $\begin{array}{ccc} Y & N \\ \Box & \boxtimes \end{array}$ (b) If yes, comments must be submitted by the PHA as an attachment to the 5-Year PHA Plan.
+PHAs must also include a narrative describing their analysis of the RAB recommendations and the decisions made on these recommendations.
+See Attachment A ľ C.3 Certification by State or Local Officials.
+Form HUD-50077-SL, Certification by State or Local Officials of PHA Plans Consistency with the Consolidated Plan, must be submitted by the PHA as an electronic attachment to the PHA Plan.
+See Attachment C C.4 Required Submission for HUD FO Review. (a) Did the public challenge any elements of the Plan?
+Y N (b) If yes, include Challenged Elements.
+See Attachment B